PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 Paragraph 8 - Handling Latin-1 and Latin-5 group letters

 Added handling of letters in the ASCII extended `Latin-1` range.
 These letters consist of 2 bytes.
-The first byte has always a value of `0xc3` followed by a byte with a value in the range 0xa0 - 0xff.
+For Latin-1 group of letters, the first byte has always a value of `0xc3` followed by a byte with a value in the range 0xa0 - 0xff.
+The Latin-5 have a lead byte value of `0xc4`or `0xc5`.
 To be able to display `Latin-5` group letters, I downloaded and converted a font that contains both Latin-1 and Latin-5 group letters.
-It is the `RubikReg32.ttf` font that I converted to `RubikReg3218.vlw`
+It is the `RubikReg32.ttf` font that I converted to `RubikReg3218.vlw`.

 I encountered two problems while handling letters in the Latin-1 and Latin-5 group blocks: